-If the supervision is not sufficient (that is, in the case of especially conflicting workers), we need our new cleaning company to commit to replacing that person with a new employee.
+- If the supervision is not sufficient (that is, in the case of wildly conflicting workers), we need our new cleaning company to commit to replacing that person with a new employee.
 It does not mean going against the law or your rights as a transferred worker.
 The regulations allow actions such as the transfer to another client or the employee’s dismissal based on the inadequate performance of their work.

 In conclusion, we must be aware of the existence of the TUPE law and what it implies; broadly, the change of cleaning company does not entail the replacement of the cleaners.
 But we must trust those cleaning companies to guarantee that these employees will develop a satisfactory service or their replacement where appropriate.

 TUPE Process explained